lewkoo/Votee/Documentation/Installation.md

 In Project window, find `java/ca.umanitoba.cs.votee (androidTest)`.
 Right click on the folder, and select `Run Run E2E Test'

 Depending on which device you run the tests, the device should be showing the tasks executing.
 The test results will also appear in the IDE.

-## Option 2: Running with a Command line

-TODO: finish later